 Your company may consider an internal podcast to keep everyone in the loop.
 Talking is way faster than writing an email.
 And in the new world of hybrid workplaces, it is important to find new ways how to keep employees connected and engaged.
 Plus, employees returning to the office should be informed and prepared for what awaits them so they can return comfortably.

 The past year changed the way we think about our health.
 And the high standards we have set for health and safety will remain for the foreseeable future.
 A modern office should have plenty of daylight and natural elements that have a positive impact on people’s well-being.
 This study shows that employees exposed to daylight had better vitality than employees without exposure, who also reported poor sleep quality.

 COVID-19 like many other diseases is airborne.
 And according to the CDC, ventilation plays a significant role in reducing the spread of these viruses.
-Not to mention that not recycled fresh air provides an optimal supply of oxygen so people’s bodies and brains can function properly.
+Not to mention that not recycled fresh air provides an optimal supply of oxygen.
 The future office should include smart environmental sensors that will together with HVAC 2.0 systems ensure fresh air without airborne mould, viruses and bacteria.

 After realizing how vulnerable people are to diseases, we logically increased sanitation.
 This trend should continue to ensure a safe and clean environment for returning workers.
 If office space is limited and employees cannot maintain a safe distance, dividers should be put in place.
 This solution ensures privacy, safety and thanks to the acoustic fabric, maintains the optimal sound level.
 In customer-facing areas, shields might be required to protect both employees and clients.